What’s Your Passion?

 You might have noticed that money was nowhere on these lists.
 People may take a job for money, but there are other reasons behind whether they stay or leave.

 What’s your passion?
-If you’re not doing anything with your passion, rather than count down the days to retirement, get creative and finds ways to use your passion to build excitement in your life.
+If you’re not doing anything with your passion, rather than count down the days to retirement, get creative and find ways to use your passion to build excitement in your life.